-In this annual report on Form 20-F ("Annual Report"), unless otherwise specified or the context otherwise requires:
+In this prospectus, unless otherwise specified or the context otherwise requires:

-- "\$," "US\$," "USD" and "U.S. dollar" each refer to the United States dollar; and - "t," "TL" and "lira" each refer to the Turkish lira.
+- "\$," "US\$," "USD" and "U.S. dollar" each refer to the United States dollar; and - "表," "TL" and "lira" each refer to the Turkish lira.

 Certain amounts described herein have been expressed in U.S. dollars for convenience, and when expressed in U.S. dollars in the future, such amounts may be different from those set forth herein due to intervening exchange rate fluctuations.
 The Company and certain of our subsidiaries use USD as their functional currency and certain of Marti's subsidiaries, including Marti İleri Teknoloji A.Ş., use TL as their functional currency.
 If the legal records are kept in a currency other than the functional currency, the consolidated financial statements are initially translated into the functional currency and then translated into USD.
 For the companies in Türkiye that book legal records in TL, currency translation from TL to the presentation currency USD is made under the framework described below: